MinecraftForge/Documentation/docs/concepts/registries.md

 Referencing Registered Objects
 ------------------------------

 Registered objects should not be stored in fields when they are created and registered.
-They are to be always newly created and registered whenever their respective `RegistryEvent.Register` event is fired.
+They are to be always newly created and registered whenever their respective `RegistryEvent$Register` event is fired.
 This is to allow dynamic loading and unloading of mods in a future version of Forge.

 Registered objects must always be referenced through a `RegistryObject` or a field with `@ObjectHolder`.

 ### Using RegistryObjects

 `RegistryObject`s can be used to retrieve references to registered objects once they are available.
-These are used by `DeferredRegister` to return a reference to registered objects.
-Their references are updated after their corresponding registry's `RegistryEvent.Register` event is fired, along with the `@ObjectHolder` annotations.
+These are used by `DeferredRegister` to return a reference to the registered objects.
+Their references are updated after their corresponding registry's `RegistryEvent$Register` event is fired, along with the `@ObjectHolder` annotations.

-To get a `RegistryObject`, call `RegistryObject.of` with a `ResourceLocation` and the `IForgeRegistry` of the registrable object.
-Custom registries can also be used through giving a supplier of the object's class.
+To get a `RegistryObject`, call `RegistryObject#of` with a `ResourceLocation` and the `IForgeRegistry` of the registrable object.
+Custom registries can also be used by giving a supplier of the object's class.
 Store the `RegistryObject` in a `public static final` field, and call `#get` whenever you need the registered object.

 An example of using `RegistryObject`: